chengsong2333/seabinv/README.md

 # seabinv v1.0

-seabinv, based on Bayhunter[http://doi.org/10.5880/GFZ.2.4.2019.001](http://doi.org/10.5880/GFZ.2.4.2019.001), is an open source Python tool to perform a parallel tempering McMC transdimensional Bayesian inversion of Sea level.
-The algorithm follows a data-driven strategy and solves for the age (BP), the number of segment, noise.
+seabinv, based on BayHunter [http://doi.org/10.5880/GFZ.2.4.2019.001](http://doi.org/10.5880/GFZ.2.4.2019.001), is an open source Python tool to perform a parallel tempering McMC trans-dimensional Bayesian inversion of sea level.
+The algorithm follows a data-driven strategy and solves for the age, the number of segment, noise.

+### features
+* Parallel tempering
+* Trans-dimensional Bayesion inversion

 ### Citation